 Transactions Under Health Insurance Portability and Accountability Act

 The HIPAA rules for Standard for Electronic Transactions became effective on October 16, 2000.
 Prior to its implementation, health care providers and plans used many different electronic formats for a variety of electronic transactions.
-Under HIPAA, the electronic transactions final rule adopted eight electronic transaction standards, all now implemented by the CO Medicaid Program.
+Under HIPAA, the electronic transactions final rule adopted eight electronic transaction standards, all now implemented by Health First Colorado (Colorado's Medicaid Program).

 The rules require health care providers that send transactions such as inquiries of eligibility or claims for payment electronically to use the standards adopted by this rule.
-It requires health care plans (including the CO Medicaid Program) to accept electronically submitted transactions using only these standards.
+It requires health care plans (including Health First Colorado) to accept electronically submitted transactions using only these standards.
 (Note that acceptance of a claim does not ensure that it will be paid.)

 The electronic transaction standards required by HIPAA implement Electronic Data Interchange (EDI) solutions based on standards from the American National Standard Institute (ANSI).
 In 1979, ANSI chartered the accredited Standards Committee to develop uniform standards for inter-industry electronic exchange of business transactions.

 Many providers can avoid the direct adoption of these standards by using a health care clearinghouse that has already done so or by using direct data entry offered by a health plan.
 The provider must however require that the clearing house complies with these standards.
-A list of CO Medicaid Program approved vendors of HIPAA compliant transactions services can found at Approved Vendors List (05/07) in the EDI Support section of the Provider Services area of these pages.
-The CO Medicaid Program offers a HIPAA compliant direct data entry portal to its providers.
+A list of Health First Colorado approved vendors of HIPAA compliant transactions services can found at Approved Vendors List (05/07) in the EDI Support section of the Provider Services area of these pages.
+Health First Colorado offers a HIPAA compliant direct data entry portal to its providers.

 The following types of transactions can be accomplished by direct data entry or batch entry: